clover/codelab-remote-pay-cloud/README.md

 **Important:** The remote-pay-cloud SDK was developed for one-to-one pairing between POS and Clover device.
 For best results, do not attempt to pair your POS with multiple Clover devices simultaneously.

-You now have all of the data that is required to initialize a connection, so now you need to give the green 'Connect' button functionality.
+You now have all of the data that is required to initialize a connection, so now you need to give the green **Connect** button functionality.
 This will allow your app to connect to the `deviceId` of the currently selected `option` in the `select` element previously created.

 In `index.js`: